 At times, the film adds dramatic elements that lead viewers to question whether major plot points in the film actually happened.

 For instance, the film spends several scenes detailing Borg’s relationship with Mariana Simionescu (Tuva Novotny), his fiancée and fellow tennis player.
 In one of their first moments together, Borg belittles his fiancée about the pressure Wimbledon puts on him.
 “When’s your big match?” he barks.
 Borg labels his fiancée’s as a no-name tennis player; he never apologizes and the argument is never addressed.
 In another questionable scene, McEnroe pulls a Tonya Harding and sabotages a preliminary opponent by hiding his ankle support before their match.
 This distracted me, and I could not find any research to support this sabotage after the film.

 There’s a slow build to the Wimbledon finals, where the protagonists finally face each other in a grueling, long championship.
 However, the slower pace of the match gives an added weight to the championship.
 Anticipation exudes from the finals, as the camera goes back and forth between both men’s perspective.
 In an excellent choice, the film never truly tells you which man to root for, even though we get more flashbacks with Borg than with McEnroe.
 Furthermore, Shia LaBeouf’s thorough performance in the finals scene shows each of McEnroe’s strategies and reactions.
 Though LaBeouf is known for his eccentricity and mental health issues in his public life, he does far more than reflect his public breakdowns.
-Through his gestures, LaBeouf shows how McEnroe also works to suppress his emotions, and somehow makes a mannerless jerk likeable.
+Through his gestures, LaBeouf shows how McEnroe also works to suppress his emotions, and somehow makes a mannerless jerk likable.